 We all know that repeating something over and over turns it into a habit.
 It turns out that daily repetition is key.
-This is one of the reasons I created seven videos in my 15-Minute Yoga for a Better Body course: there’s one for each day of the week.
+This is one of the reasons I created seven videos in my 15-Minute Yoga course: there’s one for each day of the week.
 You don’t have to think about what kind of yoga routine to do when you get on your mat; you can just hit play on that day of the week’s video.
 And to make sure it happens every day, schedule it right into your planner.
 After all, your self-care is just as important as everything else on your calendar.
 One nice thing about technology: it will even send you a reminder.
 (Oh, and if you miss a day, show yourself some compassion and just start again the next day.)

 Step #4: Celebrate the small wins